Are led lights safe for babies?

 Looking for ways to help your baby sleep better at night?
 Artificial light can be one of many nighttime waking culprits for babies.
 If you’re thinking about switching from a traditional bulb in your nursery, keep reading before purchasing an LED light.
 Learn more about how LEDs might negatively impact your baby’s eyesight while they sleep, as well as tips on how you can make LEDs work with you instead of against you.

-When the baby wakes up at night, check if he is crying or is he fast asleep.
+When the baby wakes up at night, check if he is crying or if is he fast asleep.
 If he is fast asleep, then you can try to comfort him as usual, with a pat on the back or by singing a lullaby.
 Assess your baby’s sleeping patterns before concluding anything.
 Some babies sleep through the night, while some have feeding patterns.
-Also, keep a journal to check if there are any patterns and what works for your baby.
-If your baby is crying and is asleep and you change him but he keeps crying, then it could be due to a stomach ache.
-If the baby gets consoled after a burp, then this is a sign of a minor stomach ache.

 The Long-Term Effects of Lighting in Your Home on Babies